Acta Biomaterialia Silver Medal

 The Acta Biomaterialia Silver Medal intends to honor and recognize scientific contributions and leadership from academic, industry and public sector leaders in the midst of their careers.
 Many awards recognize outstanding young investigators or integrated contributions throughout a career.
 The Silver Medal is established to recognize significant research contributions that are recent and timely.
 Specifically, the awardee will have made significant contributions through one or more of the following means:

-- Development or invention of a new process or product in the biomaterials engineering field
+- development or invention of a new process or product in the biomaterials engineering field, and/or

-The nominee should be 45 years of age or under at the end of the calendar year in which the award is announced.
+The nominee should be 45 years of age or under on 31st January 2020.
 Exceptions may be made for an interruption in career progression due, for example, to family or military service.

-Candidates for this award may be proposed by Members of the Board of Governors, Editors of Acta Materialia, Acta Biomaterialia and Scripta Materialia Journals, Sponsoring or Cooperating Societies of Acta Materialia, Inc., or other distinguished individuals from the materials community.
+Candidates for this award may be proposed by Members of the Board of Governors and the Editorial Boards of the Acta Materialia Journals, Sponsoring or Cooperating Societies of Acta Materialia, Inc.

 The nomination package should contain